spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

    repave.
 For more information, refer to [Update a Cluster](../../cluster-management/cluster-updates.md) and [Edge Cluster Upgrade Behavior](../cluster-management/upgrade-behavior.md).

-2. After the upgrade is completed, use `kubectl logs` to check on a pod for which you skipped pod draining.
+2. After the upgrade is completed, use `kubectl logs` to check on a node for which you skipped pod draining.
 Confirm that you do not see any messages that look like `Evicting pod <pod-name> as part of upgrade plan`.
 The absence of such messages means that the pods were not drained during the upgrade.